Alba0404/JBabel/README.md

 //Core
 JBabel.init("Fr.properties");			// Init the system with the default language.
 The String is the name of the .properties file.
-String s = JBabel.getString("message.welcome");	// Return "Bienvenue sur mon Programme !"
+String s = JBabel.getString("message.welcome");	// s = "Bienvenue sur mon Programme !"
-JBabel.reload("newLanguage");			// Reload the system with an other language.
-Default language is used if error loading the new one.
-The String is the name of the .properties file.
+JBabel.reload("En");				// Reload with English.
+French is used if error loading 'En.properties'. s = JBabel.getString("message.welcome");	// s = "Hello world !"

 @since 1.1
 //Graphic part (need init)